-"Millions of jobs are at stake, from that of hotel receptionist to flight attendant, to taxi driver," said Hubert Joly, chief executive of US travel group Carlson.
-"Governments aren't grabbing on the sector's potential for helping a recovery."

-Jose Luis Zoreda, the head of Exceltur, which represents Spain's biggest tourism companies, said in his country 600 jobs a day have been lost over the past five months in tourism.
+'Millions of jobs are at stake, from that of hotel receptionist to flight attendant, to taxi driver,' said Hubert Joly, CEO of the US travel group Carlson.
+'Governments aren't grabbing on the sector's potential for helping a recovery.'
+Jose Luis Zoreda, the head of Exceltur which represents Spain's biggest tourism companies, said in his country 600 jobs a day have been lost over the past five months in tourism.

-"Government measures are going in the right direction but are too timid," he said.
+'Government measures are going in the right direction but are too timid,' he said.

-The WTTC warned that, planet-wide, about 18 million jobs directly or indirectly dependent on the tourist trade will have disappeared over 2008 to the end of 2009.

-The effects of the crisis on limiting travel will see the sector - worth \$US5.5 trillion (\$7.24 trillion) annually - shrink 3.5 per cent this year, the body said.
+The WTTC warned that, planet-wide, some 18 million jobs directly or indirectly dependent on the tourist trade will have disappeared over 2008 to the end of 2009.
+The effects of the crisis on limiting travel will see the sector - worth US\$5.5 trillion (S\$8 trillion) annually - shrink 3.5 per cent this year, the body said.

-Joly told AFP 2009 would be a "very, very bad year" for business travel, which was seeing the brunt of the crisis -- even more so than leisure travel.

-"Business travel in the world is down 10 to 20 per cent in the first quarter" of 2009, he said.
+Mr Joly told AFP 2009 would be a 'very, very bad year' for business travel, which was seeing the brunt of the crisis - even more so than leisure travel.
+'Business travel in the world is down 10 to 20 per cent in the first quarter' of 2009, he said.

-"Companies are cutting costs, and trips are the first thing to go," said the Carlson boss.

-He predicted the decline would remain into next year, depressing a segment of the travel market estimated to be worth \$US350 billion (\$461 billion) a year.
+'Companies are cutting costs, and trips are the first thing to go,' said the Carlson boss.
+He predicted the decline would remain into next year, depressing a segment of the travel market estimated to be worth US\$350 billion a year.

-The number of events and conferences had also slid by between 30 and 50 per cent in the United States so far this year, he said.
+The number of events and conferences had also sliding by between 30 and 50 per cent in the United States so far this year, he said. -- AFP